 Low commitment

-Having access to soft, clean water at any time of day is a real treat.
-If you plan to move in a year or two, though, or if you’re a little tight on cash after purchasing your home, a new water softener may seem like an unnecessary expense.
+If you plan to move in a year or two, or if you’re a little tight on cash after purchasing your home, a new water softener may seem like an unimaginable expense.

 A water softener rental, on the other hand, does not require a long-term commitment or investment.
 If you plan to buy a water softener eventually, renting first is a great way to sample the technology and the model before you buy.